 'use client';

-import { FormEvent } from 'react';
+import { FormEvent, useEffect } from 'react';

 import { useLayercodeAgent } from '@layercode/react-sdk';